 - establish a policy or enter into a contract where it refuses to pay accrued or earned vacation upon separation from employment,

 - refuse to pay an employee accrued vacation upon separation from employment when the policy does not address whether accrued vacation will be paid upon separation from employment,

 - deny an employee payment of accrued or earned vacation leave upon separation from employment if the employee fails to meet certain standards, such as failing to give timely notice of resignation or being terminated for cause

-Although employers in Arizona are not currently required to provide employees with sick leave benefits, beginning on July 1, 2017, all employers will be required to provide paid sick to employees who work in Arizona.
+Arizona requires all employers to provide paid sick to employees who work in Arizona.
 See Industrial Commission of AZ: FAQs about Minimum Wage and Earned Paid Sick Time

 An employer in Arizona may be required to provide an employee unpaid sick leave in accordance with the Family and Medical Leave Act or other federal laws.

 Arizona law does not require private employers to provide employees with either paid or unpaid holiday leave.
 In Arizona, a private employer can require an employee to work holidays.
 A private employer does not have to pay an employee premium pay, such as 1½ times the regular rate, for working on holidays, unless such time worked qualifies the employee for overtime under standard overtime laws.
 If an employer chooses to provide either paid or unpaid holiday leave, it must comply with the terms of its established policy or employment contract.

 Visit our Arizona State Holidays page for a list of holidays recognized and observed by the state of Arizona as well as information regarding state laws governing holiday leave for public employers and employees.